 In June 2016, the FASB issued ASU 2016-13 "Financial Instruments - Credit Losses" to introduce new guidance for the accounting for credit losses on instruments within its scope.
 ASU 2016-13 requires among other things, the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable supportable forecasts.
 Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
 In addition, ASU 2016-13 amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
 ASU 2016-13 is effective for fiscal years and interim periods beginning after December 15, 2022.
-Early adoption is permitted.
-The Company does not expect these amendments to have a material impact on its financial statements.
+The adoption of ASU 2016-13 had no material impacts on the Company's financial statements.